solana-labs/solana/docs/src/cli/transfer-tokens.md

 width enhance concert vacant ketchup eternal spy craft spy guard tag punch    # If this was a real wallet, never share these words on the internet like this!
 ==========================================================================

-$ safecoin airdrop 10 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.safecoin.org  # Airdropping 10 SAFE to my wallet's address/pubkey
+$ solana airdrop 10 DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.solana.com  # Airdropping 10 SOL to my wallet's address/pubkey
-Requesting airdrop of 10 SAFE from 35.233.193.70:9900 10 SAFE
+Requesting airdrop of 10 SOL from 35.233.193.70:9900 10 SOL

-$ safecoin balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.safecoin.org # Check the address's balance
+$ solana balance DYw8jCTfwHNRJhhmFcbXvVDTqWMEVFBX6ZKUmG5CNSKK --url https://devnet.solana.com # Check the address's balance
-10 SAFE
+10 SOL

-$ safecoin-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
+$ solana-keygen new --no-outfile  # Creating a second wallet, a paper wallet Generating a new keypair
 For added security, enter a passphrase (empty for no passphrase):
 ====================================================================